Home

 Beneficial and Pathogenic Fungi

 Beneficial fungi live in and around the soil and perform hundreds of essential functions necessary for plant health.
-For example, they are the primary agents that breakdown all types of organic matter into elements plants can use.
-Other types of fungi attach to roots and even help plant roots collect and absorb nutrients.
+For example, they are vital to the breakdown all types of organic matter into elements plants can use.
+Other types of fungi aid the roots in nutrient absorption.
 Still other feed upon and suppress disease causing fungi.

 Conditions that Promote Grass Diseases